About Making A Museum KC

 From 1980 to 2010, the Soda Fountain and Drugstore was an iconic feature of the Kansas City Museum.
 It contained original furniture from the Kirby Soda Fountain and Drugstore in Missouri and sold period treats, sweets, postcards, and stamps.

-The Soda Fountain will return in a reinterpreted and rehabilitated form using some of the original furniture including the marble bar, mirror backdrop, and wood cabinetry.
+The Soda Fountain will return in a reinterpreted and rehabilitated form using some of the original furniture including the marble bar and wood cabinetry.
 Visitors will enjoy classic ice creams and soda phosphates with flavored syrups.

-Funding for the Soda Fountain has been provided by the Mary D. and Barton P. Cohen Foundation.
+Funding for the Soda Fountain has been provided by the Barton P. and Mary D. Cohen Charitable Trust.

 Sign up to have information about exhibitions, programs, events, and project updates delivered to your inbox.